 In contemporary society capitalism and consumer culture bring forward unattainable standards of gender expectations - how we should be and how we should behave.
 Therefore, the role of this exhibition is to challenge those preconceived notions of gender and femininity in the attempt to erase the discrepancy between the “celebration of youth and beauty” and the simultaneous denigration of its bearers - women.

-Bea Bonafini, Arvida Byström, Motoko Ishibashi, Tina Lugo, Olek, Ruben Natal San-Miguel, Tabita Rezaire, Yngvild Saeter, Alexandria Smith
+Bea Bonafini, Arvida Byström, Motoko Ishibashi, Tina Lugo, Olek, Pussy Picnic, Ruben Natal San-Miguel, Tabita Rezaire, Yngvild Saeter, Alexandria Smith

 Role Play is a collaborative curatorial project between The Orange Garden and Postmasters Gallery.